 Trust was rebuilt in our marriage one block at a time.
 Neither my wife nor I could tell you the day trust was returned.
 It came about block by block until we realized the project was done.

 May I offer you a breaking illustration?
 My wife, Charlyne, was completing a form and needed my driver’s license number.
 “May I go in your wallet and get it?” she asked.

 I was occupied with something else and agreed without giving her request much thought.
 Then I remembered the years when my wallet was off-limits to my wife.
 If she needed something from there, I would get it.
 She could have located a few dollars I had concealed in there or spotted an encrypted phone number or anything else that a faithful Christian husband should not have hidden in his wallet.

 Once again, I could assure my wife that nothing I had was off-limits to her.
 While I appreciated her asking permission to browse through my wallet, I told her she was welcome to enter my wallet, my van, my email, or anything else at any time without my permission.

 A gentle answer turns away wrath, but a harsh word stirs up anger.
 Proverbs 15:1

 My friend, there is so much freedom in being able to say that to your spouse.
 I pray that you will start on your foundation of Christ, then build a strong first floor of faithfulness so that the second floor of trust will always stand strong, regardless of Satan’s schemes to break trust.

-On the way to restoration, be careful to live in such a way as to build trust, one step at a time.
+On the way to healing in your marriage, be careful to live in such a way as to build trust, one step at a time.